VanOvermeire/sam-template-creator/README.md

 ##### Python

 - the name of the Lambda handler function should contain the word 'handler'.
 The event should end with 'event' and the context should be named 'context'.
-For instance `def lambda_handler(s3event, context):`
+For instance `def lambda_handler(s3event, context)`
 - if part of the name equals a http method, we assume you want to map it to an api gateway method with the path represented by the rest of the name.
-For example, if your handler function's name is `def put_hello_world_hander(event, context)`, the function is mapped to a PUT to `/hello/world`.
+For example, if your handler function's name is `def put_hello_world_hander(event, context)`, the function is mapped to a `PUT` to `/hello/world`.
 - if the lambda is triggered by an event source, the name should reflect that.
-So if s3 is the source, the name of the event should contain `s3`, for example `s3event`.
-Similar for other event sources.
+For example, if s3 is the source, the name of the event should contain `s3`, like this: `s3event` or `s3_event` or...
-- we also assume that most of the 'setup' (creating clients and getting environment variables) will happen in the file containing the handler.
-This only temporary though.
+- we assume that most of the 'setup' (creating clients and getting environment variables) will happen in the file containing the handler.
+This a temporary limitation.
 The plan is to scan other files and add their config as well.

 ##### Node